sota-zk-labs/zkp-documents/articles/proofs-arguments-and-zero-knowledge/chapter_12.md

 ---
-Title: "Σ-Protocols and Commitments from Hardness of Discrete Logarithm"
+Title: Σ-Protocols and Commitments from Hardness of Discrete Logarithm
 Status: Done
 Level: "3"
 comments: true
+cards-deck: articles::proofs-arguments-and-zero-knowledge
 ---

 # Chapter 12: $\Sigma$-Protocols and Commitments from Hardness of Discrete Logarithm